Underwater Moonlight

-Underwater Moonlight is the second studio album by English rock band the Soft Boys, released on 28 June 1980 by record label Armageddon.

-Initially unsuccessful, the album has gone on to be viewed as a psychedelic classic, influential on the development of the neo-psychedelia music genre and on a number of bands, especially R.E.M.
+Underwater Moonlight is the second studio album by English rock band the Soft Boys, released in June 1980 by record label Armageddon.
+The album received little critical notice and was a commercial failure, and the band split up a few months after its release.
+However, Underwater Moonlight has retrospectively been viewed as a psychedelic classic, influential on the development of the neo-psychedelia music genre and on a number of bands, especially R.E.M.
 It is included in Robert Dimery's 1001 Albums You Must Hear Before You Die.

 Recording

-The album was recorded between January and June 1980 at the Alaska and James Morgan studios in London, and during June 1979 at Spaceward Studios in Cambridge.
+The album was recorded in June 1979 at Spaceward Studios in Cambridge, and between January and June 1980 at the Alaska and James Morgan studios in London.
 The London sessions were produced by Pat Collier, while the Cambridge sessions were produced by Spaceward Studios staff.
 The recordings were done on 4- and 8-track, and only cost £600.

 Release

-Underwater Moonlight was released 28 June 1980 by Armageddon Records.
+Underwater Moonlight was released in June 1980 by Armageddon Records.

 The album was initially unsuccessful commercially, especially in the United Kingdom, where over half the sales were exports to America.

-Reception

-Bill Holdship of Rolling Stone, in his 2001 review, wrote that the album "offers modern listeners some great, great rock songs".
-In his retrospective review, Stephen Thomas Erlewine, writing for AllMusic, felt that the music on the album showed the influence of the Beatles, the Byrds and Syd Barrett.
+Music

+Garrett Martin of Paste Magazine explained: "Today it’s hard to understand how the lightly psychedelic pop-rock of the Soft Boys was ever considered anything close to punk.
+Frontman Robyn Hitchcock is basically just Elvis Costello without the need to appear at every all-star jam."